-We incorporate the crop diversity index lagged by two years (CDI{t-2}) as an input and an index of crop diversity loss in current year the Herfindahl index (HI), as an undesirable output to the production function.
+We incorporate the crop diversity index lagged by two years (CDIt-2) as an input and an index of crop diversity loss in current year the Herfindahl index (HI), as an undesirable output to the production function.
 In other words, the HI is treated as a by-product in the production function.
 The novel framework applied in this paper implies measuring the ECO-E by incorporating the dynamic effects of crop diversity to the production function.
-Most previous studies have neglected the relevant dynamic implications of crop diversity on productivity, although Cardinale, Ives and Inchausti (2004) explained the effect of crop diversity on productivity as "dynamic", and "growing stronger through successional time".
-Crop diversity has been found positively related with the production both in current and in lagged effects (Di Falco and Chavas 2008).
+Most previous studies have neglected the relevant dynamic implications of crop diversity on productivity, although Cardinale, Ives and Inchausti (2004) explained the effect of crop diversity has been found positively related with the production both in current and in lagged effects (Di Falco and Chavas 2008).